 Adjust screen brightness

 The OLED display of Apple Watch provides great black levels with minimal power management, but it still needs power, and the brighter your screen is, the more it will require.
 One obvious way to remedy this is to lower the brightness of the screen.
-You can adjust the screen brightness directly from the device or from the companion app by going to Settings > Brightness & Text Size.
+You can adjust the screen brightness directly from the device or from the companion app by going to Settings > Display & Brightness.
 Note that there are only three levels of brightness.